dcloudio/hbuilderx-extension-docs/en/ExtensionDocs/activation_event.md

 ]
 ```
 ### onUri
 The statement can respond to the scheme protocol request.
-When a scheme specifies that a plug-in is requested, if the plug-in declares the onUri event, the plug-in will be automatically activated, otherwise it will not be activated.
-API reference for plug-in processing custom scheme [here] (/ExtensionDocs/Api/windows/registerUriHandler)
+When a scheme specifies that an extension is requested, if the extension declares the onUri event, the extension will be automatically activated, otherwise it will not be activated.
+API reference for extension processing custom scheme [here] (/ExtensionDocs/Api/windows/registerUriHandler)

 ``` json
 "activationEvents": [